dar5hak/bub/README.md

 ```

 ## Configuration
-I recommend that you store your config (which contains the API token) in a separate JSON file.
+I recommend that you store your config (which contains the API token) in a separate JSON file, say `bub.json`.
 That way, if you want to share your code, you can simply omit the file.

-`bub.json`
 ```json
 {
   "token": "123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11",